tabsdata/tutorials/t03_csv_iceberg_pub_sub/README.md

 Output:

 You may need to wait for a couple of seconds for the output to appear.
-Run the status check command until you see both `supervisor` and `apiserver` in the output.

 <img src="./assets/tdserver_status.png" alt="Server Status" height="150%">

-The presence of supervisor and apiserv confirms that the server is running.
+The presence of supervisor, apiserv, and janitor confirms that the server is running.

 #### 1.3.4 Login to Tabsdata server